zbalkan/zbalkan.github.io/_posts/2026-04-30-clipboard-monitor.md

 ClipboardMonitor 2.0 keeps the same general philosophy as the first release: small, auditable code, direct use of platform APIs, and minimal abstraction where it adds no value.
 The project remains intentionally narrow in scope, but the internal pipeline is now more layered.

 The current flow combines several lightweight controls.
-Clipboard changes are tracked through `WM_CLIPBOARDUPDATE`, browser-origin text is scanned for suspicious command patterns and submitted to AMSI, PAN-like values are identified and masked, and a short-lived correlation layer now watches for risky follow-up behavior after suspicious clipboard activity.
+Clipboard changes are tracked through `WM_CLIPBOARDUPDATE`, browser-origin text is scanned for suspicious command patterns and submitted to AMSI, PAN-like values are identified and masked, and a short-lived correlation layer now watches for risky follow-up behaviour after suspicious clipboard activity.

 In practical terms, browser-origin clipboard text is checked for command-oriented patterns such as `powershell`, `pwsh`, `cmd`, `mshta`, or `msiexec`.
 Matching content is then submitted to AMSI for provider-backed scanning.
 If the content is flagged, ClipboardMonitor overwrites the clipboard and displays a warning toast.
 PAN-like values continue to be detected through validation and masking logic, with the clipboard scrubbed or replaced as appropriate.